methodphoto/methodphoto/lip2025/index.md

  - [Sonia Davda](#sonia-davda)
  - [Robin Barr](#robin-barr)

-## Carole Rawlinson FRPS
+### Carole Rawlinson FRPS

 Carole is a documentary urban and rural landscape photographer.
-Urban interests include in bridges, hospitals, features of Edwardian houses and doorknockers.
-She is also interested in wild remote landscapes including icy and desert environments, archeology and rock art and for many years she was a stock photographer for the Royal Geographical Society.
+Urban topics include bridges, hospitals, features of Edwardian houses and doorknockers.
+She is also interested in wild remote landscapes including icy and desert environments, archeology and rock art.
+Combining text and images is the focus for her Signs and Symbols images in this exhibition.

 **Email:** carolerawlinson@virginmedia.com